 At Charles River, our scientists conduct contract studies in aged animals (rats and mice) to study cognitive decline and other studies associated with aging including Alzheimer’s disease research and dementia.
 These studies can be customized to test the efficacy of novel therapeutics.
 Aged cohorts of animals are immediately available to start studies in a short timeframe.

 Our aged rat and mouse models begin to exhibit cognitive, biochemical and brain metabolism deficits at approximately 19-20 months of age.
 Aged rat and mouse studies can also be combined with scopolamine-induced amnesia studies.
 A typical study design is shown below.

-- Body weight
+- Body weight measurement

-- Morris Water Maze (MWM) for learning and memory
+- Morris Water Maze (MWM)

-- In vitro 1H-MRS for PCR, CR, NAA, TAU, GLU, GLN, LAC, GABA, mINS, ACE, CHO and GSH
+- 1H-MR spectroscopy to measure hippocampal metabolic profiling (PCR, CR, NAA, TAU, GLU, GLN, LAC, GABA, mINS, ACE, CHO and GSH)

-- HPLC for ACh, DA, 5HT, NE
+- Neurochemical measurement using HPLC for ACh, DA, 5HT, NE

 - Cell Population and Proliferation

-- Immunohistochemistry for NeuN, GFAP and Iba-1
+- Immunohistochemistry (IHC) for NeuN, GFAP and Iba-1

 Prolonged latency in aged animals compared to young animals showing memory loss and cognitive decline in the aged animal group.

 Reduction in PSD95 levels in older compared to younger animals.
 PSD95 is known to be reduced in aged animals.